Best Senior Care Business Ideas

 A 2018 survey of adults found that 76% of them age 50 and older wanted to continue to live in their current residence as long as possible, but 46% of them didn't think it would be possible.
 Seventy-seven percent wanted at least to stay in their community, but only 59% thought they'd achieve that.

 A variety of factors impact a senior's ability to age at home, including disability, lack of mobility, or chronic health conditions that often inhibit their ability to live alone.

 In addition to physical ailments many seniors, particularly those living without a spouse or family in the vicinity, have a need for companionship.
-According to a study by the University of California there is a strong link between loneliness and serious health problems and death in the elderly.
-Even physically able seniors can feel empty or desolate without social interaction.
+Research suggests there is a strong link between loneliness and cognitive decline, serious health problems, and death in the elderly.

 House and Pet Sitting

 After retirement, many seniors enjoy traveling, but can't take Fido or Kitty with them, making pet sitting and house sitting viable business options.

 Many seniors with mobility issues have dogs and due to age or illness cannot exercise them properly, so dog walking services are also in demand.

 Beyond care, pet owners love to dote on their pets, so other pet-related businesses include mobile grooming, pet food, pet accessories, and pet photography.

 Many seniors require help with daily living activities such as housework and personal care activities, like washing, dressing, or eating.
 Other times, they just want a friend or transportation to an appointment.
 Other care is more intensive, such as live-in or hospice care.

 Gardening and Lawn Care Services